vladigleba/vladigleba.github.io/posts/prophecy/sunday.md

 > And upon the *first day of the week, when the disciples came together to break bread*, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight.
 {% ct 'Acts 20:7' %}

-> And they continued stedfastly in the apostles' doctrine and fellowship, and *in breaking of bread*, and in prayers. ...
-And they, *continuing daily with one accord in the temple, and breaking bread from house to house*, did eat their meat with gladness and singleness of heart.
+> And they continued stedfastly in the apostles’ doctrine and fellowship, and *in breaking of bread*, and in prayers. … And they, *continuing daily with one accord in the temple, and breaking bread from house to house*, did eat their meat with gladness and singleness of heart.
 {% ct 'Acts 2:42, 46' %}

 The meeting in which bread was broken on the first day of the week occurred because Paul was leaving the next day.
 Apart from this unique circumstance, the meeting had no special significance, since the early Christians broke bread daily.
-Nothing in these passages indicates that they regarded the first day as holy.

 ## What about John 20:19?

 > Mary Magdalene came and told the disciples that she had seen the Lord, and that he had spoken these things unto her.
 Then *the same day at evening, being the first day of the week*, when the doors were shut where the disciples were assembled for fear of the Jews, *came Jesus and stood in the midst*, and saith unto them, Peace be unto you.
 And when he had so said, he shewed unto them his hands and his side.
 Then were the disciples glad, when they saw the Lord.
 Then said Jesus to them again, Peace be unto you: as my Father hath sent me, even so send I you.